BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 # Saturday
 Saturday morning started early.
 I think I had my alarm set for 4:40am, possibly a little earlier.
 My daily wake up shower followed by getting into the bike kit for the day, lathering up with Chamois Buttr.
 I scarfed down the donuts at the hotel and a Starbucks Frappuccino as we got into town.
 We wanted to try to get over and catch the start of the 200 mile ride.
 I ran up towards the front and watched those riders take off.
 The 200 ride was delayed by about 5 minutes as there was a train crossing the road not too far from the starting line.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-15.jpg --alt Unbound Gravel 200 Start Line %}

 After that it was time to start getting ourselves ready.
 We headed back to the car, got the bikes off the rack, took any extra layers of clothing off.
 Final prep on the bikes, ensuring that we had all the appropriate gear, helmets, glasses, gloves, water bottles, food, etc.

 From there we made a quick stop at the local church.
 I knew from 2019 that the church offered up breakfast, and even more importantly, bathrooms!
 Indoor bathrooms even, always a plus!

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-17.jpg --alt Unbound Gravel 100 10 Hour Group %}

 From the restroom we headed up into the starting shute.
 I went towards the 10 hour finishers section, knowing that I wasn't planning on finishing much faster than that.
 My time in 2019 was 11.5 hours I think, with a 1 hour break at the aid station.
 This year I was hoping to minimize the time spent on my stop, and also just overall ride faster, knowing that the weather was looking cooler than the prior 2 years I've been in Emporia.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-16.jpg --alt Unbound Gravel 100 Starting Selfie %}

 The ride started out slowly, as one does with over a thousand people starting out.
 We headed south out of town with a police escort, after a couple of miles we hit gravel, then things got REALLY slow.
 I guess some people went down in the first corner on gravel, my assumption is that slowed things down to start.
 We ended up getting slowly mainly by a mud puddle pinch point.
 Basically a section of gravel road that was wet on both sides, but there was a dry route through it, but it ultimately choked things down as everyone was trying to stay dry and mud free (heh, more on that later).

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-18.jpg --alt Choke point for the first mud %}

 Shortly after this, I was riding solo.
 Wagner and Myckel were off, I figured that would be the case, I just didn't figure I would be solo before 10 miles.
 Oh well, I was going to go my pace and make sure I finished.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-19.jpg --alt Solo riding %}

 The weather for the first 40 miles, was simply amazing.
 While it did spit rain here and there, it was not enough to collect anywhere, or even make the road wet.
 I tried to make myself drink fluids ever 5 miles to ensure I stayed hydrated.
 It was cool, some might even say chilly (not me), so I was trying to be diligent about drinking my Scratch Labs mix.
 I started out with a frozen water bladder, so I couldn't drink a lot at once as I was waiting for it to melt.

 The first shot of fluid I got was shocking, apparently I hadn't mixed the Scratch in very well before freezing, so I got a super rich burst of flavor.
 I immediately though that if I had a full bag of that much flavor there was no way I was going to be able to drink it, it was far too strong.
 Thankfully as the rest of the ice pack melted it watered things down.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-22.jpg --alt A Llama %}

 Those first 40 miles, the route itself was absolutely beautiful.
 We went though a section they called the Cattle Pens, I feel like some of this was private land, not public roads.
 We crossed over the highway a couple of times, we saw a big life sized Lama (cutout) and people cheering us on.
 There was also a printed sign about Nickelback, I don't remember exactly what it said, but I was highly offended by it, as with anything Nickelback related.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-23.jpg --alt A curious cow %}

+At one point I had two riders in front of me that I was coming up on.
+Off to the right was a lone cow that was making its way over towards the gravel road, and more importantly, making its way to us.
+Based on what I had seen from a ride earlier this year, where a bull charged and hit multiple riders I had no intention of being someone hit by a cow.
+I did however pull my camera out and take some photos as I started speaking with the cow, saying something along the lines of "Hey buddy, how are you?
+Good buddy, good buddy, stay over there".
+I passed the cow without incident, and then noticed that both the riders I was coming up on, had put themselves to my left, placing me directly between themselves and the cow.
+Thanks guys.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-26.jpg --alt Neutral water stop %}

 Around mile 41 or so, we came across the neutral water stop.
 This was an area where everyone could reload on water, but not via the help of your support crews.
 I stopped here and filled up my now empty water bladder, had a couple of snacks, and then got back on the route.
 Shortly after the stop was a Y, where you could go right for the 200 mile route, and left for the 100 mile route.

+{% picture Content/2022/UnboundGravel/UnboundGravel2022-25.jpg --alt Rain %}

 Shortly after the water stop, the skies opened up.
 It rained pretty darn good for the next 30 minutes.
 I think at one point I heard thunder, and at another point I had a rider ask me if I heard thunder (at that point all I heard was wind).
+The more it rained, the less photos I took.

 I felt like the surface conditions of the route, at least one the 100 mile route I did, were actually far more tame than those conditions I remember on the northern route from 2019.
 I don't recall any really rocky areas, maybe they were there but perhaps masked by water later in the ride.